RULE 12 - LAYOFF, RE-EMPLOYMENT, REINSTATEMENT, AND RESTORATION

 2. Park Board

 Employees who are laid off due to abolishment of position will be placed on the layoff list for their classification.
-Employees in grade VIII or higher or sworn personnel of the police or fire department will have the right to replace a person with lesser departmental seniority who was the last certified to a lower classification provided the laid off employee has previously completed probation satisfactorily in that lower class.
-Employees in grade VII or lower will have the right to replace an employee of lesser departmental seniority who was last certified to a lower classification in the same job series in the same department, provided the laid off employee meets the current minimum qualifications of such lower classification.
-(CSC 3/14/02)
+Employees who have at least two years of City seniority will have the right to bump an employee of lesser City seniority who was last certified to a lower classification previously held by the laid off employee, provided the laid off employee meets the current minimum qualifications, is qualified to perform the work and satisfactorily completed probation of such lower classification.
+(CSC 12/15/15)

 The following exceptions to the layoff procedures may be observed when applicable:

-B. Whenever a department and the employees affected agree upon a basis for layoff and re-employment in a certain position or group of positions; and if this agreement is officially approved by the Commission, then employees will be laid off and re-employed upon that basis.
+A. Whenever a department and the employees (via their union, if represented) affected agree upon a basis for layoff and re-employment in a certain position or group of positions; and if this agreement is approved by the Human Resources Department, then employees will be laid off and re-employed upon that basis.
+(CSC 12/15/15)

-Any employee in the classified service who has been laid off, other than an employee laid off for medical reasons, may be re-employed without examination in a vacant position of the same class within three (3) years of the layoff.
-Any employee in the classified service who has been laid off for medical reasons may be re-employed in a vacant position of the same class within three (3) years of the layoff and the Commission or department may require a satisfactory medical report from the City's health services provider before re-employment.
-An employee recalled from layoff who declines an appointment, no longer meets the current qualifications for the job including any physical or licensing requirements or is unable to perform the essential functions of the job will be removed from the list unless a waiver for satisfactory reason is approved.
-Failure to receive an appointment within the three (3) years will result in the eligible candidate's name being dropped from the list.
-However, the eligibility of employees on the layoff list shall be extended for the period of military service upon due notice to the Commission by employee of such military service.
-(CSC 5/23/96) (CSC 3/14/02) (CSC 7/27/04)
+Any employee in the classified service who has been laid off may be re-employed without examination in a vacant position of the same class within three years of the layoff.
+An employee recalled from layoff who declines an appointment, no longer meets the current qualifications for the job including any physical or licensing requirements or is unable to perform the essential functions of the job will be removed from the layoff list unless a waiver for satisfactory reason is approved by the Human Resources Department.
+Failure to receive an appointment within the three years will result in the removal of the employee’s name from the layoff list.
+The eligibility of an employee on the layoff list shall be extended for the period of military service upon due notice by the employee to the Human Resources Department of such military service.
+(CSC 5/23/96) (CSC 3/14/02) (CSC 7/27/04) (CSC 12/15/15)

 Former City employees may be reinstated to the top of an open list of eligible candidates for the class they last held providing the conditions listed below are met.
-It must be noted, however, that if no vacancies exist in the class they last held reinstatement may also be to the open list of a lower level position for which they are qualified and where a vacancy is more likely.
-Former employees denied reinstatement may appeal the decision to the Commission.
-Conditions for reinstatement are met if: (CSC 3/14/02)
+However, if no vacancies exist in the class they last held reinstatement may also be to the open list of a lower level position for which the employee meets the current minimum qualifications and is qualified to perform the work.
+Conditions for reinstatement are met if: (CSC 3/14/02) (CSC 12/15/15)

 A. They successfully completed a probationary period in that class;